department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <div class="va-introtext">

-To honor the military service of a Veteran, we may provide a headstone, marker, or niche cover to identify the burial place in a federal, Department of Defense, or state Veterans cemetery.
+To honor the military service of a Veteran, we may provide a headstone, grave marker, or niche cover to identify the burial place in a federal, Department of Defense, or state Veterans cemetery.
 We may also provide a headstone, marker, or medallion (to attach to a privately purchased headstone or marker) for Veterans buried in private or public cemeteries.

 Family members may also qualify for a marker if they’re buried in a state Veterans cemetery, national cemetery, or cemetery at a military post or base.
 Find out how to arrange for one of these memorial items.

 </div>

 <div class="feature">

-### Who can be honored with a headstone, marker, or niche cover?
+### Who can be honored with a headstone, grave marker, or niche cover?

 - Any Veteran who died on or after November 1, 1990
 - Any Veteran buried in an unmarked grave who served before September 7, 1980